Where was Self Medicating filmed?

 How did you produce the film's music?

-The films music was initally created by D.O.Ü.G. (a drummer in his former days) as a digital funk backbeat using Ableton Live©.
-We asked our trumpet musician to watch the dance scene(s) and improvise according to what they saw and felt in real time with gentle direction.
-This tehnique has produced dynamic and unique music that emotes beautifully and is in touch with the visual content.
+The films staging music was composed by Damien Pitcon.
+The dance scene music was a creative collaboration with D.O.Ü.G. using Ableton Live© and Gemma Horbury on trumpet.
+Once the backing beat was produced Gemma improvised according to what she saw and felt while watching the dances.
+This tehnique has produced dynamic and unique music that emotes beautifully and is in touch with the films visual content.

 Is the film a true story?